horiacristescu/romanian-diacritic-restoration/README.md

 To compute word embeddings I chose to hash words into the range 0..500,000 and then run the word ids through a similarly sized Embedding layer of width 25.
 The char embeddings are based on an Embedding table as well, this time width 100.
 The char and word embeddings are learned jointly (end-to-end).

-The output should be the correctly 'diacritised' word, but instead I use just the diacritic.
+The output should be the correctly 'diacritised' word, but instead the model predicts only the diacritic sign itself.
 I mapped "no diacritics" to 0, "ț", "ș" and "î" to 1 and "ă" to 2.
 Out of set chars are mapped to 3.
 This way I limited the size of the softmax layer and sped up training.

 ## Architecture